Skip to Main Content

 Related Oxford University Institutions

-The Ashmolean’s Ancient Near Eastern collections are among the finest in the world, ranging in date from the earliest farming communities of the tenth millennium BC to the spread of Islam in the seventh century AD, and including the second largest collection of cuneiform tablets in the UK.
+Collections from the Ancient Near East range in date from the earliest farming communities of the tenth millennium BC to the spread of Islam in the seventh century AD, and include the second largest collection of cuneiform tablets in the UK.
 An overview of the recently refurbished gallery is given by its curator Paul Collins.

-The Griffith Institute is the heart of Egyptology and Ancient Near Eastern Studies, located at the University of Oxford for over eighty years.
+The heart of Egyptology and Ancient Near Eastern Studies, located at the University of Oxford for over eighty years.

 The University of Oxford's dedicated centre for research into the history, languages and cultures of Azerbaijan, the Caucasus and Central Asia from antiquity to modern times.